With Isro's OneWeb launch, Bharti becomes first major Indian telco to offer terrestrial and satellite broadband services

 The Launch Vehicle Mark-3 (LVM3)-OneWeb India-2 mission took off at 9.00 am India time from the second launch pad at the iconic Satish Dhawan Space Centre at Sriharikota (SDSC-SHAR) spaceport off the Andhra Pradesh coast.

-The mission completes OneWeb’s network of 648 LEO satellites for providing global broadband connectivity.
+The mission completes OneWeb’s network of 618 LEO satellites for providing global broadband connectivity against the initial target of 648 satellites.
 With a 40 per cent stake, India’s $15 billion Bharti Group is the largest shareholder in the UK-based company.

 This was the second mission operated by the Indian Space Research Organisation (ISRO) for the OneWeb subsidiary Network Access Associates under a commercial agreement with the NewSpace India Ltd (NSIL) to launch 72 satellites into LEO.
 NSIL is ISRO’s commercial arm.